 Fall has come once again and with it the introduction of new smartphones from Samsung and Apple.
-The Galaxy Note8 and iPhone 8 are direct competitors for consumer affections.
+The Galaxy Note8 and iPhone 8 are direct competitors for consumer affection.
 But what exactly do these upgraded handsets have to offer?
-This article aims to find out by discussing 11 selling-points across the devices.
+This article aims to find out by discussing 11 selling points across the iPhone 8 and Galaxy Note8 devices.

 The iPhone 8 is the first in the line of smartphones to be ready for Apple’s Qi wireless charging.
 While it works, faster-wired options exist when using the iPad brick and the USB C Brick.

 iPhone 8 is also water-resistant, and like the iPhone 4, it’s also got a beautiful-looking glass back.